William Hancock Kelly

 He was promoted commander on 7 April 1782, and having been posted captain on 8 August 1783 he commissioned the Adamant 50 for the flag of Admiral Sir Richard Hughes in the Leeward Islands where he remained until coming home and being paid off in September 1786.

 During February 1793 Kelly briefly commanded the St. George 98, followed equally briefly by the Windsor Castle 98.
-In April he recommissioned the frigate Solebay 32, going out to the Leeward Islands where his ship was severely affected by yellow fever, with almost all of his officers succumbing.
-He was present at the capture of Martinique and commanded a battalion of seamen ashore at the reduction of Fort Bourbon during the campaign of January – December 1794, but during the reduction of St. Lucia in early April he was ill with a fever and unable to superintend the landing of troops, as had been intended.
-After the capture of the Pique 38 by the Blanche 32 on 5 January 1795 Kelly?s Solebay arrived on the scene and took the defeated French frigate in tow to the Saintes, and in February he captured a sixteen-gun privateer.
+In April he recommissioned the frigate Solebay 32, going out to the Leeward Islands where his ship was severely affected by yellow fever, with almost all of his officers and up to two hundred of his crew succumbing.
+He was present at the capture of Martinique and commanded a battalion of seamen ashore at the reduction of Fort Bourbon during the Leeward Islands campaign of January – December 1794, but during the reduction of St. Lucia in early April he was ill with a fever and unable to superintend the landing of troops, as had been intended.
+After the capture of the Pique 38 by the Blanche 32 on 5 January 1795 Kelly’s Solebay arrived on the scene and took the defeated French frigate in tow to the Saintes, and in February he captured a sixteen-gun privateer.

 During the spring of 1795 Kelly removed to the Veteran 64 in the Leeward Islands, and in the late summer of 1796 he departed for England from St. Vincent with a convoy of West Indiamen and transports from which his command separated in a gale at the beginning of September.
 With her chain pumps in constant use and a fothered sail over her a hole below the waterline the Veteran eventually reached Plymouth on 20 September.
 Two months later Kelly was presented to the King at St. James Palace to commemorate his return from his service abroad.